cmayron/Legal-Calculus/README.md

 The goal is not rhetorical persuasion.

-The goal is procedural clarity supported by verifiable evid
+The goal is procedural clarity supported by verifiable evidence
 # ─────────────────────────────────────────────
+---

 # FC-LCES — Family Court Edition™ (V4.6)